pnetlabrepo/ishare2/README.md

 ## Useful information

-    * For problems, use our Telegram Channel describing your problem and sending a screenshot and/or a video
+    1) For problems, use our Telegram Channel describing your problem and sending a screenshot and/or a video
-    * For new files to be uploaded, you can use our Telegram Channel too.
+    2) For new files to be uploaded, you can use our Telegram Channel too.
 In this case, you can send or ask for new images to be uploaded
-    * Using ishare2 upgrade will result in upgrading this utility (ishare2).
+    3) Using ishare2 upgrade will result in upgrading this utility (ishare2).
 It will not upgrade your PNETLab Ubuntu VM version
-    * If CiscoIOUKeygen.py, iourc and/or keepalive.pl files in /opt/unetlab/addons/iol/bin/ are deleted, you can recover them by using ishare2 relicense.
+    4) If CiscoIOUKeygen.py, iourc and/or keepalive.pl files in /opt/unetlab/addons/iol/bin/ are deleted, you can recover them by using ishare2 relicense.
 This will not affect images in there
     Also, this command when used, will generate a new license file called "iourc", needed for bin files
-    * Don't cancell a download.
+    5) Don't cancel a download.
 In case you do it, you will have to remove incomplete files or folders manually
-    * The main difference between ishare2 labs and ishare2 mylabs is that, in the first case, the folder used is the one PNETLab creates when you download a lab from the store and in the second case you are able to select any folder you want in order to download labs
+    6) The main difference between ishare2 labs and ishare2 mylabs is that, in the first case, the folder used is the one PNETLab creates when you download a lab from the store and in the second case you are able to select any folder you want in order to download labs

     Telegram Channel: https://t.me/unetlab_cloud